-- your income for MLS purposes, and - your combined income for MLS purposes if you had a spouse for the whole of 2009-10 or your spouse died in 2009-10.
+- your income for MLS purposes, and - your combined income for MLS purposes, if you had a spouse for the whole of 2010-11.

 Use the following worksheets to work out your income for MLS purposes and your combined income for MLS purposes, and then go to step 3.